ST10283090/Prog_Part_One-/README.md

 error handling was added to ingredients so that value <= 0 couldbnt be entered.

+return scale() was edited to display the new recipe() to improve user experience/

 clearRecipe() was added.

 format of display() was changed to be more formal and presentable.